Targeted tests for merge requests

-Targeted testing is the term used to refer to CKI tests that are configured to run only when specific kernel source files are updated in a merge request and this test is considered to be a good regression test for this file.
+Targeted testing is the term used to refer to CKI tests that are configured to run only for merge requests that affect specific subsystems or kernel source files.

 Configuration